worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 {% endblock %}
 ```

-Similar to the list of challenges on our home page, we use Jinja's [sort](https://jinja.palletsprojects.com/en/3.0.x/templates/#jinja-filters.sort) filter to order the teams from the one with the highest to the lowest score.
+Similar to the list of challenges on our home page, we use Jinja's [sort](https://jinja.palletsprojects.com/en/3.0.x/templates/#jinja-filters.sort) filter to order the teams from highest to lowest score.

 ```html
     {% for id, team in teams.items()|sort(attribute='1.score', reverse=True) %}
 ```

-We also use an if block to show the name of the current user's team in bold.
+We also use an `if` block to show the name of the current user's team in bold.

 Finally, we can add one last route to `main.py`, just above the line `web.run(app)`: